robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0660/README.md

 ## Improvements

-A Sync would be nice, but there are only so many pins to work with.
-Consider driving this with a clk rather than an analog pot/tempo if thats what you need.
-This is one that could evolve kinda nicely with an 84 or just a Nano.
+Adding a sync feature would be great, but there are only so many pins available.
+If you need precise timing, consider driving this with a clock signal instead of relying on an analog potentiometer for tempo control.
+This sketch has room to evolve—perhaps with an ATtiny84 or even a Nano for more flexibility.